SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

 * A flowchart with a **Trigger**, a **placeholder** for adding a step, and a **Finish** step (in the center).
 * A list of available step types (to the right).

-## Flow control
+## <a id="wait" />Flow control

-Most steps represent an action pertaining to the participant.
-For example, update contact interest.
-Flow-control steps are different - they pertain to **timing** and **segmentation**.
+Most steps in a flow represent actions related to the participant, such as updating contact interests.
+However, flow-control steps are different; they involve **timing** and **segmentation**.

-Without flow control, a person would move from action to action until they drop out or reach the end.
-For example, they would be flooded with the entire onboarding program in a single day.
-Or receive all newsletters at once.
+Without flow control, individuals would progress from one action to another until they either drop out or reach the end of the flow.
+For example, they might receive the entire onboarding program in a single day or receive all newsletters simultaneously.

-In addition, everyone enrolled would go through exactly the same steps.
-Which might be what you want in a simple flow.
-But by setting conditions to what happens next, you can for example send a newsletter in the contact's preferred language, or send a feedback survey only to those who attended the webinar.
+Moreover, without flow control, everyone enrolled would follow the same sequence of steps.
+While this might be suitable for a simple flow, by setting conditions for subsequent actions, you can, for instance, send a newsletter in the contact's preferred language or send a feedback survey only to those who attended the webinar.

 **Options:**

-* Wait time
+* Wait Time
-* Wait for action
+* Wait for Action
 * [Split][1]

 > [!NOTE]
-> Participants are stamped with a **wait until** when they arrive a wait step​.
-If the next step is an email or SMS, and a limited time frame is defined in email settings, the total waiting time might be longer than what's set in the step.
+> Participants are marked with a **wait until** timestamp when they reach a wait step.
+If the next step is an email or SMS, and a limited timeframe is specified in the email settings, the total waiting time might exceed what is set in the step.

 ### Wait time